Kirael12/cardano-node-audit/README.md

 # Cardano-Audit-Coincashew

 These script audits Cardano Node setup with Coincashew guide.
+It can be run on any Cardano setup, but will only perfom security checks.

 It runs the following checks :

+- Cardano-node latest version verification
+- Cardano-cli latest version verification
 - Environment Variables
 - Systemd cardano-node file verification and parsing
 - Cardano startup script verification and parsing